Tochukz/toy-robot/README.md

 $ npm run start:cli
 ```
 Then you issue your first command.
-The first command must be a PLACE command which is in the format `place x,y,north`.
+Your first command must be a PLACE command which is in the format `place x,y,north`.
 For example:
 ```
 > place 0,0,north
 ```